Steven D. SmitOf Counsel

-Steve is a licensed patent attorney and trial lawyer who specializes in Intellectual Property Law.
-He is also a trained mediator and arbitrator and has been appointed by the World Intellectual Property Organization (WIPO) to serve on its international list of neutrals.
+Steve is a licensed patent attorney and experienced trial lawyer.
+He is also a trained mediator and arbitrator.
+He currently serves as an arbitrator for the Financial Industry Regulatory Authority (FINRA), and has been appointed by the World Intellectual Property Organization (WIPO) to serve on its international list of neutrals.

-Steve has over 20 years of experience in handling lawsuits in Federal and State courts for Plaintiffs and Defendants involving intellectual property issues such as patent infringement, trademark and trade dress infringement, copyright infringement, trade secret misappropriation, domain name disputes, cyber-squatting, internet piracy, and unfair competition.
+Steve has over 25 years of experience in handling lawsuits involving intellectual property disputes in Federal and State courts for both Plaintiffs and Defendants, including issues involving patent infringement, trademark and trade dress infringement, copyright infringement, trade secret misappropriation, domain name disputes, cyber-squatting, internet piracy, and unfair competition.

-In addition to his active litigation and arbitration practice, Steve represents clients before the United States Patent and Trademark Office in proceedings involving trademark registration, opposition and cancellation.
+In addition to his active litigation and arbitration practice, Steve routinely counsels clients regarding Intellectual Property matters and represents clients before the United States Patent and Trademark Office (USPTO) in proceedings involving trademark registration, opposition and cancellation proceedings.